|

 important to get all the details and compare several types of plans.

-Contact Bill for more information about Oregon-endorsed 529 Plans.
+Contact Bill at 503-656-0699 for more information about Oregon-endorsed 529 Plans.
 IRA Withdrawals for Education Purposes Withdrawals from a

 traditional or Roth IRA for qualified higher education expenses are exempt from

 the 10% early withdrawal penalty.
-In some circumstances, income tax may be assessed on the
+Income tax may be assessed on the

 amount withdrawn.
 Student Loan Interest Deduction An "above-the-line" deduction in calculating adjusted gross income, all